 Gyms have been aggrandized for a long time.
 Some fieldhouses, like U.Va.'s Memorial Gym, even allude to Roman baths.
-Many fieldhouses that aim a little lower are still fantastically top lit, as if to encourage us to exercise.
+Many that aim a little lower are still fantastically top lit, as if to encourage us to exercise.
 It has been less common to site gyms prominently.
 Notre Dame's gym sits at the west end of south quad where a library or a chapel might otherwise be sited, but that is rare.

 We worked with DPZ on a law school campus where the main donor wanted to give the chapel and the library and the gym equal prominence.
-That was an interesting idea that afforded each a suitably prominent site.
-We studied gyms on the main green for Florida's Babcock Ranch, where it was referred to somewhat pretentiously as a wellness center and raised to a civic religion.
+That was an exciting idea for a school.
+We studied gyms on a civic green for Florida's Babcock Ranch, where fitness was somewhat grandly expanded to wellness and raised to a civic religion.

-But modern gyms are more often in strip centers where space is inexpensive and parking is proximate, and where daylight might not be as important as lighting or music, or mirrors.
+But modern gyms are more often in strip centers where space is inexpensive and parking is proximate, and where, oddly shadowing modern church design, daylight might not be as important as lighting or music.

-So, this is an interesting time to think of gyms as civic buildings.
+So this is an interesting time to think of gyms as civic buildings.
 There are never enough public buildings to fill all of a town's prominent sites.
 Gyms are increasingly important to us and so it makes sense to see if their programming lends itself to civic architecture.